ninezerozeronine/chip-computer/microcode_notes.rst

 A copy from SP+/- doesn't make sense, it only has a meaning when doing load or stores 00 110 XXX - Used by jump if test result

-Storing SP+/- Not very meaningful - do you want to store the increment or decrement of SP?
-10 110 [XXX] -

-A copy to SP+/- doesn't make sense, it only has a meaning when doing load or stores 00 XXX 110 -
+A copy to SP+/- doesn't make sense, it only has a meaning when doing load or stores 00 XXX 110 - Used by jump if zero

-A copy to an immediate value doesnt make sense, you can't write to an immediate value 00 XXX 111 -
+A copy to an immediate value doesnt make sense, you can't write to an immediate value 00 XXX 111 - Used by jump if Negative

 Loading into SP - Not very useful.
 Can be achieved with a load to a reg then a copy anyway.
-01 [XXX] 100 -
+01 [XXX] 100

 Loading into SP+/- doesn't make sense, SP+/- isn't somewhere you can store data 01 [XXX] 110 - Used by CALL

 Loading into an immediate doeasn't make sense, you cant write to immediate values 01 [XXX] 111 - Used by PROGRAM_LOAD

+Storing SP+/- Not very meaningful - do you want to store the increment or decrement of SP?
+10 110 [XXX] - Used by jump if equal to ACC

 Storing SP - Not very useful - that's what SP is there for.
 Can be achieved with a load to a reg then a copy anyway.
 10 100 [XXX] -